Zaby0/SoftSearcher/README.md

 # SoftSearcher
-Tool to search for software in specific directories
+Tool to search for software in specific directories and quicklaunch it